 Prepared according to parliamentary reporting requirements, this report outlines the goals stated in the Court’s Portfolio Budget Statements and Corporate Plan and relates them to the results achieved during the year.

-PART 1: The year in review—the Chief Justice’s overview highlighting significant issues and initiatives the Court has undertaken during the reporting year.
+Part 1 The year in review Chief Justice’s overview highlighting significant issues and initiatives the Court has undertaken during the reporting year.

-PART 2: Overview of the Court—information about the Court, including its role, functions, powers, governance, organisational structure, initiatives, planning and international cooperation.
+Part 2 Overview of the Court Information about the Court, including its role, functions, powers, governance, organisational structure and initiatives.

-PART 3: Report on performance—how the Court performed during the period against the outcome and related program.
-The performance reports are based on the outcome and program framework and performance information in the 2017–18 Portfolio Budget Statements and the Court’s Corporate Plan.
+Part 3 Report on performance How the Court performed during the period against the outcome and related program.
+The performance reports are based on the outcome and program framework and performance information in the 2018–19 Portfolio Budget Statements and the Court’s Corporate Plan.

-PART 5: Significant and noteworthy judgments—summaries of some of the important decisions made during 2017–18.
+Part 5 Significant and noteworthy judgments Summaries of some of the important decisions made during 2018–19.

-PART 7: Appendixes—outcome and program statement, staffing profile, committees, external involvement, judicial activities and contact details.
+Appendices Outcome and program statement, committees, external involvement, judicial activities, information required by other legislation and contact details.

-- Acronyms and abbreviations and a glossary of court-specific terminology are on pages IX–XI.
+Acronyms and abbreviations and a glossary of court-specific terminology are on pages iv–v.

-An electronic version of this annual report is available from the Family Court of Australia’s website at this link: www.familycourt.gov.au/annual-report.
+An electronic version of this annual report is available from the Court’s website at www.familycourt.gov.au/annual-report.